WAMV (Illinois): WTMV

 In 1945, Carlin French sold WTMV to William F. Johns of Chicago and his son, Myles H. Johns of Milwaukee; both owned radio stations in Wisconsin.
 That same year, on April 17, 1945, a young Harry Caray called his first Major League Baseball game over WTMV, a Cardinals broadcast with Gabby Street.
 Additionally, Caray and Street teamed up to broadcast St. Louis Browns games that were also heard on WTMV and WEW.
 Beyond baseball, Caray called St. Louis Flyers hockey, basketball, and wrestling events for WTMV.
 At the same time, Caray hosted KXOK's "Sports Extra" talk show.
 The station branded itself heavily as "the sports end of your dial"; many WTMV sports broadcasts were sponsored by Griesedieck Brothers beer, which also put together the Cardinals baseball radio network beginning in 1947 with WTMV and WEW as its stations in St. Louis.
 (The Browns moved all of their games to WIL that same year.)

 Under Johns ownership, WTMV made the first of two incursions into FM broadcasting.
 While the station had applied for a station on 47.1 MHz in January 1945, when the FM band was still 42 to 50 MHz, WTMV-FM 102.5 did not begin operations until July 28, 1949.
-WTMV-FM was not a success; even though the AM-FM stations were profitable in 1949, WTMV tried, to no avail, to get the Federal Communications Commission to waive its minimum hours of operation rule for the FM side.
+WTMV-FM was not a success; even though the AM-FM stations were profitable in 1949, WTMV tried, to no avail, to get the Federal Communications Commission (FCC) to waive its minimum hours of operation rule for the FM side.
 The WTMV-FM license was deleted at the station's request on December 31, 1952.